rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ###Set Scanner Properties
 On WM/CE, for some properties, it is first necessary to apply those properties before enabling the scanner.

+###Android Camera Barcode limitation
+As google barcode scanning library(Zxing library) supported only in Landscape mode.
+Barcode scanning window only appears at centre of screen in Landscape mode.

 ##Examples